MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 This function first determines the optimal parameters for each phone using point measures taken at the 1/3 point.
 It then uses these parameters to calculate formant tracks, taking measures every 10 ms.

 .. note::
-	Mielke et al. (2019) describe a second version of the formant refinement algorithm which considers additional candidate analyses for each phone: new candidates are created from the aforementioned ones by 'dropping' one of the formants, in an attempt to remove any false formants which may have been accidentally tracked.
+	:cite:t:`mielke2019age` describe a second version of the formant refinement algorithm which considers additional candidate analyses for each phone: new candidates are created from the aforementioned ones by 'dropping' one of the formants, in an attempt to remove any false formants which may have been accidentally tracked.
 This version of the algortihm can be enabled by passing the ``drop_formant = True`` argument to ``analyze_formant_points_refinement``.
 It appears to largely depend on the data which version of the algortihm performs better--or indeed, whether there's an appreciable difference in performance at all.
 We encourage users to experiment with both methods.

 .. literalinclude:: ../../examples/case_studies/vowel_dynamics/3b_measure-formants-refined.py